 Employment Practices Liability

-Businesses and organizations can be sued for harassment, discrimination, wrongful termination, defamation, retaliation, invasion of privacy, and more by their employees.
-This policy will cover the defense costs and settlements from these types of allegations.
+Employees can sue their employer for harassment, discrimination, wrongful termination, defamation, retaliation, invasion of privacy, and more.
+This policy will cover the employer for defense costs and settlements from these types of allegations.

 Commercial General Liability

-The Commercial General Liability policy protects businesses and organizations from liability claims involving bodily injury, property damage, advertising injury, and personal injury that are caused by the operations, the products, and/or the business' premises.
+The Commercial General Liability (CGL) policy is the first barrier of defense, protecting businesses and organizations from liability claims involving bodily injury, property damage, and certain intangible damages.
+The damages can be caused by the operations, the products, or the premises.

-Provides benefits to a worker or the worker’s dependents for injury, disability, or disease contracted by the worker in the course of his or her employment.
+In Nebraska and many other states, Workers' Compensation is a mandatory coverage as soon as an organization has even a single employee.
+Workers' Compensation provides state-mandated benefits to a worker for injury, disability, or disease contracted by the worker in the course of his or her employment.